jiafulow/zedboard-guide/README.md

     - Copy BOOT.BIN and image.ub to the SD card
     - Boot the ZedBoard with the SD card (make sure the jumpers are set correctly)

+- PetaLinux netboot using TFTP
+  - Use SD card for initial boot.
+Connect the ethernet cable.
+  - When the message "Hit any key to stop autoboot" shows, stop the autoboot.
+  - If an IP address was not obtained, run `dhcp`.
+  - Run `set serverip 192.168.1.1`  (TFTP server IP).
+  - Run `run netboot`.

 ## Tutorials
 1. ZedBoard Getting Started Guide
    http://zedboard.org/sites/default/files/documentations/GS-AES-Z7EV-7Z020-G-V7.pdf